 Soon, the question “Are you in it to win it?” wouldn’t leave my mind.
 It was imprinted there and it began to haunt me.

-So, I researched fulfilment.
+So, I researched fulfillment.
 I needed to know why we become so easily influenced by other people’s values and personal branding.

-According to Maslow’s “Hierarchy of Human Needs,” fulfilment comes from self-actualization.
+According to Maslow’s “Hierarchy of Human Needs,” fulfillment comes from self-actualization.
 After we have the basic needs of food, safety, love, and self-esteem, we look for self-actualization.